(click on link to jump to section)

 at Kansas City from the 1920s to the 1980s -- provided airline pilot training for hundreds of new and experienced pilots, becoming one of the world's leading sources of airline captains.

-Wichita continues, as it has for decades, as one of the world's busiest pilot training centers.
-Here, tens of thousands of pilots, from throughout the world, are taught to fly their globally popular Wichita-built propeller and jet airplanes --
+Wichita continues, as it has for decades, as one of the world's busiest pilot and aircraft mechanic training centers.
+Here, tens of thousands of pilots, from throughout the world, are taught how to fly their globally popular Wichita-built airplanes -- from single-engine propeller planes to the world's fastest civiilan jet aircraft --

 And their mechanics have trained here, too.
 FSI's Maintenance Training Centers include state-of-the-art equipment, and actual aircraft for mechanics to practice with.
 And at Jabara Airport, in northeast Wichita, the National Center for Aviation Training (NCAT) is the latest in a string of Wichita-area mechanical and technical aviation trade schools dating back to the 1920s.

-Today, Wichita State University continues one of America's first aeronautical engineering programs -- using wind tunnels that date to the 1930s, and modern supersonic test facilities.
+Wichita State University, today, continues one of America's first aeronautical engineering programs -- using wind tunnels that date to the 1930s, and modern supersonic test facilities.
 WSU is one of the select few American universities to offer Ph.D. programs in aeronautical, electrical, mechanical and industrial engineering, backed by local internships in the industry.

-Kansas State University's Aviation Training Center in Salina -- and Hesston College in Hesston -- offer degreed flight training and technical training programs for professional pilots and mechanics.
+in Hesston -- provide college-degreed flight training and technical training programs for professional pilots and mechanics.

 In 1992, K-State's faculty and students, at the Salina airport,